ys08/bionexr/README.md

 Note that before performing "Gene Analysis", run command `prepare_ma()` first.
 This module would take a few time to finish, drink some coffee happily.

 ### Using "Network Analysis" module
 `perform_network_ppi` and `perform_network_pathway` are the two main commands for performing "Network Analysis".
-As the same to "Gene Analysis" module, `perform_network_ppi` is for PPI-based approach and `perform_network_pathway` is for pathway-based approach.
+As the same to "Gene Analysis" module, `perform_network_ppi` is for PPIN-based approach and `perform_network_pathway` is for pathway-based approach.

 See the instructions below, note that `hnsc_exp` is from "Data Download" module, and `ppi.gene` and `pathway.gene` are from "Gene Analysis" module:

-- For PPI-based approach
+- For PPIN-based approach

 		ppi.network <- perform_network_ppi(ppi.gene[[2]], ppi.gene[[3]])
 - For pathway-based approach